serhiykobyakov/Codecademy_projects/Life_expectancy_at_birth_vs_GDP/README.md

 All countries show increase of their GDP in the considered time period.
 Most of the countries increased their GDP for about 75..300%, and China shows the largest increase of 813%.

-## Life expectancy at birth and GDP relatioship
+## Life expectancy at birth and GDP relationship

 ![test img](le_vs_gdp_for_each_country.png)